It sounds hyperbolic and ridiculous but it’s the truth:

 One very easy thing you can do: create an online space that reflects the business + life you want Click To Tweet This sounds incredibly obvious but I see a lot of people who …. aren’t.
 Honestly, I struggle with it, too.
 I decided months ago that I wanted to stop ghostwriting and I only pulled that offering from my ‘hire me’ page last week!

-When I’m Secret Weapon-ing, I always ask my clients about their goals for themselves and their business.
+When I worded with clients, I always ask them about their goals for themselves and their business.
 “Book more speaking gigs and grow my Instagram following!” they cry.

 “That’s so awesome!”
 I chirp.
 “But I, uh, don’t see a tab that says ‘hire me to speak’ on your website and it looks like your last Instagram post was three weeks ago.
 So….”